 The Differences Between Java List vs Array List are explained in the below-mentioned points:

-- One of the major differences is between Java List vs Array List is that list is an interface and the Array list is a standard collection class.
+- One of the major differences is between Java List vs Array List is that list is an interface, and the Array list is a standard collection class.

 - List interface creates a collection of elements that are stored in sequence and can be accessed by its index number.
 Array list, on the contrary, creates an array of objects where the array can grow dynamically whenever required and reduce as well.

 - Both Java List vs Array List provides different kinds of methods to access data from the list.
-These methods enable in getting elements from an array at the specified position and also remove and shrink the size of an array in case of the Array list.
+These methods enable getting elements from an array at the specified position and remove and shrink the size of an array in case of the Array list.

 Java List vs Array List Comparisons Table